ganeshutah/Jove/For_CS3100_Fall2020/02_Basic_DFA/README.md

-Run these before each lecture.
+# Run these notebooks before each lecture.